-- essential accounts or statements, crucial to establishing the circumstances of the case, are needed from staff, customers or others but they cannot help because of long-term sickness or leave - you cannot obtain further essential information within normal timescales - operations are disrupted by unforeseen or unavoidable operational circumstances, for example industrial action or severe weather - the customer has agreed to mediation as a potential route for resolution.
+- Essential accounts or statements, crucial to establishing the circumstances of the case, are needed from staff, customers or others but they cannot help because of long-term sickness or leave. - You cannot obtain further essential information within normal timescales. - Operations are disrupted by unforeseen or unavoidable operational circumstances, for example industrial action or severe weather conditions. - The customer has agreed to mediation as a potential route for resolution.

 These are only a few examples, and you must judge the matter in relation to each complaint.
 However, an extension would be the exception and you must always try to deliver a final response to the complaint within 20 working days.

 As with complaints considered at the frontline stage, the proportion of complaints that exceed the 20-day limit will be evident from reported statistics.
-These statistics must go to our [senior management team or management committee (or both)] on a quarterly basis.
+These statistics must go to our senior management team on a quarterly basis.